Frequently Asked Questions

 - 14. Can I apply for the UCDC Program while abroad?

 If you are abroad during the fall quarter, we do encourage you to apply for the program.
-You will be required to schedule an interview (if invited) to be conducted via telephone or Skype.
+You will be required to schedule an interview (if invited) to be conducted through Zoom.
 If you are abroad during the winter or spring quarters, you will not be able to participate in the Summer UCDC Internship Program because we require students to attend meetings/seminars throughout the winter and spring quarters.

 - 15. I’m an undocumented student, can I apply for the Summer UCDC Internship Program?